novara754/sponza_scene_opengl/README.md

 in the project directory to ensure everything is ready.
 CMake will automatically invoke vcpkg to download and install the required dependencies.
 This can take a while the first time.
+By default [Ninja] is configured as the build system, so that will need to be install as well.

 You might need to install additional system dependencies to be able to compile the project.
 On Ubuntu `libxinerama-dev libxcursor-dev xorg-dev libglu1-mesa-dev pkg-config` are required.